THE OASIS

 Background

 Naturally, all of these structures are built around the iconic TREE OF LIFE – as fitting a park icon as could ever be imagined for the park.
 The Tree of Life is natural, yet wondrous.
-And thanks to the hundreds of carved animals around its trunk, branches, and roots, it subtly teaches a truism of artistic naturalism: close observation yields reward.
+And thanks to the hundreds of carved animals around its trunk, branches, and roots, it subtly teaches a truism of artistic naturalism: careful observation yields reward.
 Beyond the Oasis, the park’s first major animal habitats exist in the tree’s roots – again continuing the big picture idea that the laws of our natural world yield beauty, diversity, and tools of survival.

 Build-Out